stgm/scientific-programming-1/python/files/10 Blok.md

 Just like with numbers that can be expressed in the decimal, hexadecimal or binary format, data too can be represented in various formats within databases.
 Here we'll take a look at some data that is stored in the so-called CSV format (comma separated values): 'flat text', where each line has variables that are separated by a single comma.
 This happens to be the format you receive when you download your bank transactions or when you save an Excel file.

-We'll learn how to read and process data by hand of an example: the statistics of the footballer Marco van Basten.
-Someone has been keeping track how many matches he's played and how many goals he's scored in a [text file](http://www.nikhef.nl/~ivov/Python/Voetbal/VanBasten.txt).
+We'll learn how to read and process data with an example case: the statistics of the footballer Marco van Basten.
+Someone has been keeping track how many matches he played and how many goals he scored in a [text file](http://www.nikhef.nl/~ivov/Python/Voetbal/VanBasten.txt).
 This is the text of the file:

     198182, Ajax, 1, 1
     198283, Ajax, 20, 9